loveqing321/sqoopx/README.md

 2. Can we use the tools on spark?
 3. Can we export to a data source other than relational database?
 Such as MQ, or Redis.

-So, we want to extend it or resolve the three questions.
+So, we want to extend it to resolve the three questions.